-Provide a brief and concise summary of the bidder's background and experience in implementing this or related types of services and explain how the bidder is qualified to fulfill the obligations of the RFP.
+Provide a brief and concise summary of the bidder's background and experience in implementing this or related types of services and explain how the bidder is qualified qualification to fulfill the obligations of the RFP.
 The written narrative should:

 - 1. Describe the agency's history, mission, purpose, current licenses and modalities, and record of accomplishments.
 Explain the agency's work with the target population and marginalized underserved populations, and the number of years' experience working with the target population and marginalized underserved populations. - 2.
 Describe the bidder's background and experience in implementing this or related types of services.
 Describe why the bidder is the most appropriate and best qualified to implement this program in the target service area. - 3.
 Summarize the bidder's administrative and organizational capacity to establish and implement sound administrative practices and successfully carry out the proposed program. - 4.
 Describe the bidder's current status and history relative to debarment by any State, Federal or local government agency.
-If there is debarment activity, it must be explained with supporting documentation, such as an appendix, to the bidder's proposal. - 5.
-Provide a description of all active litigation in which the bidder is involved, including pending litigation of which the bidder has received notice.
+If there is debarment activity, it must be explained with supporting documentation, such as an appendix, to the bidder's proposal.

+- 5. Provide a description of all active litigation in which the bidder is involved, including pending litigation of which the bidder has received notice.
 Failure to disclose active or pending litigation may result in the agency being ineligible for contract award at DMHAS' sole discretion. - 6.
-Include a description of the bidder's ability and commitment to provide culturally competent services (CLAS Standards) and diversity (Law Against Discrimination, N.J.S.A.
-10.5-1 et seq.).
+Include a description of the bidder's ability and commitment to provide culturally competent services (CLAS Standards) and diversity (Law against Discrimination, N.J.S.A.
+10.5-1et seq.).
 Attach a cultural competency plan as an addendum and discuss in the narrative how the plan shall be updated and reviewed regularly. - 7.
-Describe how services will ensure reach within underserved communities, including specific racial and ethnic groups, LGBTQIA+ communities, and/or historically marginalized, transient, or harder to reach communities, or regions of the state. - 8.
-Describe the bidder's plan to bring the initiative to a conclusion at the end of the contract. - 9.
-If applicable, document that the bidder's submissions are up-to-date in the New Jersey Substance Abuse Management System, Unified Service Transaction Form, Quarterly Contract Monitoring Report and Bed Enrollment Data System. - 10.
-Describe the bidder's current status and compliance with DMHAS contract commitments in regard to programmatic performance and level of service, if applicable. - 11.
+Describe the bidder's plan to bring the initiative to a conclusion at the end of the contract. - 8.
+If applicable, document that the bidder's submissions are up-to-date in the New Jersey Substance Abuse Management System, Prevention Outcomes Management System, Unified Service Transaction Form, Quarterly Contract Monitoring Report and Bed Enrollment Data System, if applicable - 9.
+Describe the bidder's current status and compliance with DMHAS contract commitments in regard to programmatic performance and level of service, if applicable. - 10.
 Provide the bidders ownership chart that shows the financial and voting interests, among other attributes.
-The company ownership chart must identify the types of legal entities and FEIN. - 12.
-A Department Contract is not a Marketable Asset that may be purchased from a Provider Agency by another organization through an Acquisition, Affiliation, Consolidation, Merger, etc. Provide details of recent or pending Acquisition, Affiliation, Consolidation, or Merger of the bidder.
+The company ownership chart must identify the types of legal entities and FEIN. - 11.A Department Contract is not a Marketable Asset that may be purchased from a Provider Agency by another organization through an Acquisition, Affiliation, Consolidation, Merger, etc. Provide details of recent or pending Acquisition, Affiliation, Consolidation, or Merger of the bidder. - 12.
+Describe how services will ensure reach within underserved communities, including specific racial and ethnic groups, LGBTQIA+ communities, and/or historically marginalized, transient, or harder to reach communities, or regions of the state.